Signs of Addiction

 Some individuals who have developed an addiction may not wish to believe that they are addicted.
 Instead, they will make justifications for their drug use and compare their situation to others.
 Until they can admit that they struggle with addiction, it’s rare that these individuals seek help on their own.

 Those addicted to drugs or alcohol will be obsessed with obtaining their supply.
 They may become frenzied or anxious if they cannot find or afford their drug of choice.
+All time, energy and money is spent on securing more of the substance.

 Perhaps one of the most defining characteristics of addiction, withdrawals are symptoms addicted individuals experience once their drug of choice is not administered for some time.
 Because the body has become dependent on the drug, it reacts adversely when it’s not present, resulting in withdrawal symptoms like fever, shaking, sweating, and muscle aches.